 - Clamato Juice Alternatives.
 If you can't find or don't like Clamato juice, you can make a Michelada with tomato juice, or find a good Michelada mix at the store.
 A spicy bloody mary mix can work as well.

 - Mango Michelada.
 Mango is a popular addition to this cocktail.
 Muddle some fresh mango into the cocktail, or pour in some mango juice.
 It adds a wonderful sweetness.
+Add in a bit of chamoy sauce as well.
+Yum!

 That's it, my friends!
 I hope you enjoy your micheladas.
 Such a great cocktail.
 Spicy cocktails rule!